 From the southern end of Shenandoah National Park, it’s a quick 20 miles east on I-64 to Charlottesville (pop.
-43,475), a richly historic college town that’s one of the most enjoyable stops in the state.
+48,210), a richly historic college town that’s one of the most enjoyable stops in the state.
 From the rolling green lawns of the University of Virginia campus to neoclassical Monticello on the hills above it, the legacy of Thomas Jefferson dominates Charlottesville.
 Jefferson lived and worked here for most of his life—when he wasn’t out founding the country or serving as its president.

 West of the compact downtown district, the University of Virginia campus was Jefferson’s pride and joy.
-Not only did he found it (in 1819) and fund its early years, he planned the curriculum and designed the original buildings, a quadrangle of redbrick Palladian villas that the American Institute of Architects declared the most perfect place in the country.
+Not only did he found it in 1819 and fund its early years, he planned the curriculum and designed the original buildings, a quadrangle of redbrick Palladian villas that the American Institute of Architects declared the most perfect place in the country.
 Edgar Allan Poe lived and studied here briefly before dropping out in 1826.
 Poe’s room, appropriately, is No. 13 in the West Range, and it’s decorated to look like it did a century ago, with a few period belongings visible behind the glass door.
-When school is in session, free campus tours are offered five times a day by the University Guides (434/924-3239).
+When school is in session, free campus tours are offered three times a day by the University Guides (434/924-3239).

-Most of Charlottesville’s motels line up along Emmett Street (US-29 Business), near the US-250 freeway, including the well-placed English Inn (2000 Morton Dr., 434/971-9900 or 800/786-5400, $100 and up).
-For more detailed information on visiting Charlottesville, contact the visitors center (434/293-6789 or 877/386-1103), which is hard to miss along I-64 at exit 121.
+Most of Charlottesville’s motels line up along Emmett Street (US-29 Business), near the US-250 freeway, including the well-placed English Inn (2000 Morton Dr., 434/971-9900 or 800/786-5400, $110 and up).